-

 Note that the corporate group function is only intended for companies with multiple associated customer numbers; in other words, only parent companies and subsidiaries with a value contract.
 In contrast, the corporate group function is not intended for use by partners and their end customers (see KBA 2632518).

 Note that the value contract number of all new customer numbers added by means of the corporate group function must be identical.
-If this is not the case, the account manager must be contacted so that they can approve activation in writing in the incident.
+If they are not, the account manager must be contacted so that they can approve activation in writing in the case.

 When the corporate group function is activated, the super administrator of the new corporate group receives the maximum authorization from SAP and can therefore access all installations of all customer numbers activated for this group.
 (This also applies to all installations that are added under an activated customer number following activation of the corporate group function.)